Jhsmit/PyHDX/docs/installation.rst

     $ python _requirements.py

-First, if you would like a specific PyTorch version to use with PyHDX (ie CUDA/ROCm support), you should install this first.
+If you would like a specific PyTorch version to use with PyHDX (ie CUDA/ROCm support), you should install this first.
 Installation instructions are on the Pytorch_ website.

 Then, install the other base dependencies and optional extras.
 For example, to install PyHDX with web app: